stringzzz/WhiteHatAdventureGame/README.md

 While you can output the password hash to the command line while in the chat, it is easier. to just use the appropriate hash '.txt' file with a password cracker

-If using '//hint', "W's" stands for "Words", while "'s" of course stands for numbers.
+If using '//hint', "W's" stands for "Words", while "#'s" of course stands for numbers.
 This shows the pattern for the current password

 I decided it would be really annoying to have to start the whole game over if you lose the trust of the